protonemedia/laravel-splade-docs/table-query-builder.md

 ### Sort by Relationship column

-The Table supports sorting the results by a [Relationship](https://laravel.com/docs/9.x/eloquent-relationships) column.
+The Table component supports sorting the results by a [Relationship](https://laravel.com/docs/9.x/eloquent-relationships) column.
 This requires the installation of the [`kirschbaum-development/eloquent-power-joins`](https://github.com/kirschbaum-development/eloquent-power-joins) package.

 ```php
 $table->column(